jesseswanton/GalaxyTrade/README.md

   ## Description

-  A space themed website to trade your trash for another mans treasure.
+  A space themed website to trade your trash for anothers treasure.
   ## Table of contents

   * [Installation](#installation)